aras-p/glsl-optimizer/src/gallium/docs/source/cso/sampler.rst

 max_lod
     Maximum level of detail, used to clamp LOD after bias. border_color
-    RGBA color used for texel coordinates that are outside the [0,width-1], [0, height-1] or [0, depth-1] ranges. max_anisotropy
+    Color union used for texel coordinates that are outside the [0,width-1], [0, height-1] or [0, depth-1] ranges.
+Interpreted according to sampler view format. max_anisotropy
     Maximum anistropy ratio to use when sampling from textures.
 For example, if max_anistropy=4, a region of up to 1 by 4 texels will be sampled.